styromaniac/YEAST/README.md

 4. Press/click on the gear icon.

-5. Change the name to YEAST
+5. Change the name to YEAST.

 6. Append to the end of the LAUNCH OPTIONS string:
 ```